 - odd count tubular peyote,

 - even count tubular peyote.

-Peyote stitch patterns have become the most popular amongst contemporary beadworkers.
+Peyote stitch patterns have become the most popular among contemporary beadworkers.
 The technique is simple but can be confusing for beginners.
 This is especially the case when it comes to following the pattern, which can seem puzzling.
 The work progresses in an zigzag manner with each alternate bead belonging to a different row of the pattern.
 If you count your rows on the diagonal, it will help you find your place on the graph.

 What types of beads can I use?

 The beads used in a peyote stitch pattern are glass seed beads which are available in several different sizes.
 To add contrast to a necklace you can have fun creating “beaded beads” which involve using a larger wooden bead as a base and stitching the seed beads around it in tubular fashion.

 It isn’t always necessary to follow peyote stitch patterns.
 You can just start stitching and change colors as and when you desire.
 Successful designs can always be drawn by hand or on a computer program such as the Easy Bead program from Easy Bead Software when you are finished.
 If you are artistic you could design your own patterns before starting to stitch, perhaps including simple animals or flowers in your creations.